daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

   c d e f g
 {% endhighlight %}

-In Alda v1, you can also write your scores (either in part or completely) using a Clojure DSL:
+In Alda v1, you can also write your scores (either partially or completely) using a Clojure DSL:

 {% highlight clojure %}
 piano: